Existence, Uniqueness and Structure of Second Order absolute minimisers: Introduction

-Preliminary investigations on the second order $1$-dimensional case $\H(\cdot, u, u', u'')$ had previously been performed via different methods by Aronsson and Aronsson-Barron in \cite{A4, AB}.
-Very recently, arguments inspired by the present paper have been applied in \cite{KPa} to eigenvalue problems for the $\infty$-Bilaplacian.
+It is remarkable that for our specific variational problem, \emph{global minimisers are unique and are automatically absolute minimisers}.
+This is in contrast to first order problems in the Calculus of Variations in $L^\infty$ of the form

-It is remarkable that for our specific variational problem, we obtain not just uniqueness of absolute minimisers, but also a fair amount of detailed information about their structures, with relatively simple means.
+which are very different.
+For these, global minimisers are neither unique nor absolute in general.
+In fact, the only case that a global minimiser of \eqref{1.1} can fail to be absolute is on a disconnected domain.
+In this sense, our Example \ref{ex5} given below is optimal.
+This unusual structure is a consequence of the properties of the Laplace operator and is not true for the full Hessian case of \eqref{Polylap}.
+In addition, for our problem, we obtain a fair amount of detailed information about the structures of the solutions with relatively simple means.
 Our methods are almost exclusively variational and essentially do not utilise any deep PDE machinery, in contrast to the seminal paper \cite{J}, wherein uniqueness of absolute minimisers was established for the first time --in the general case-- by using PDE methods.
 However, our techniques take advantage of the special structure of the functional and may be suitable only for specific problems.
 Nonetheless, some of the techniques that underpin Theorem \ref{existence_theorem} have been successfully deployed in \cite{MS, S1} to problems somewhat different to \eqref{1.1} (with $F$ having $u$-dependence), which suggests that further generalisation might be possible.
 In order to keep the presentation simple, however, we do not explore this direction any further in this work.